shuttle-hq/synth/docs/docs/examples/bank.md

 ## Scenario

 In our fictitious example, a software engineer called Cynthia works at a financial services company and wants to create a realistic replica of their production database `bank_db` for application testing.
-Having looked at the market and seeing that Synth is clearly the superior tool for doing this, the Cynthia downloads Synth and runs it locally on her machine.
+Having looked at the market and seeing that Synth is clearly the superior tool for doing this, Cynthia downloads Synth and runs it locally on her machine.

 ## Example Data